caleb531/sinon-matchers/README.md

 expect(foo).toHaveBeenCalledWith(bar);
 ```

-The assertions: `toHaveBeenCalledTimes`, `toThrow`, `toReturnWith`, `toHaveBeenCalled` and `toHaveBeenCalledWith` clash with the in-built `Jest` mocking framework. `Jest-Sinon` will try and detect which type of spy is being used and use the correct assertion.
+The assertions: `toHaveBeenCalledTimes`, `toThrow`, `toReturnWith`, `toHaveBeenCalled` and `toHaveBeenCalledWith` clash with the in-built `Jest` mocking framework. `sinon-matchers` will try and detect which type of spy is being used and use the correct assertion.
 You should be able to use both mocking libraries in parallel.

 ```js
 const foo = sinon.spy();